Super Bowl week kicks off with Opening Night

 - As a fake Tom Brady posed for photos, the real Brady choked up talking about his dad

-Houston (CNN)Super Bowl Opening Night had a bit of everything on Monday, ranging from funny to serious, and it also included a touching moment by Tom Brady.
+Houston (CNN)Super Bowl Opening Night had a bit of everything on Monday, ranging from funny to serious.
+It also included a touching moment by Tom Brady and almost a major disaster involving the Atlanta Falcons' game plan.

 The hyped event -- which once upon a time was just known as "Media Day" -- kicked off the weeklong festivities surrounding Super Bowl LI in Houston.
 The game itself is Sunday at NRG Stadium, scheduled for 5:30 p.m. local time (6:30 p.m.
 ET).

 For the second consecutive year, coaches and players from both Super Bowl teams answered questions from the media in prime time.
-Fans who bought tickets for the sold-out event at Minute Maid Park, home of MLB's Houston Astros, watched and listened on radios as the media interviewed members of the Atlanta Falcons and New England Patriots.
+Fans who bought tickets for the sold-out event at Minute Maid Park, home of MLB's Houston Astros, watched and listened on radios as the media interviewed members of the Falcons and New England Patriots.

 Both sessions consisted of photo and interview sessions with all players and coaches, the first time these teams met the media in Houston.
 In between sessions was a performance by rock band X Ambassadors.
 The event ended with a fireworks display.